kkrll/kkrll/content/writings/virality/index.md

 ![Content](./content.png)

+- #### Inside intercom
-- **Inside intercom** - [Inside intercom](https://www.intercom.com/blog/) has a nice blog on building a product - taking into account their b2b model, it's accurate targeting for their audience;
+  [Inside intercom](https://www.intercom.com/blog/) has a nice blog on building a product - taking into account their b2b model, it's accurate targeting for their audience;
+- #### App store
-- **App store** - Curated app lists help to grow the audience for the apps and increase downloads for the market;
+  Curated app lists help to grow the audience for the apps and increase downloads for the market;
+- #### Aviasales
-- **Aviasales** - [Travel blog](https://www.aviasales.ru/psgr) by a travel company not only tells you about possible destinations but provides a ticket.
+  [Travel blog](https://www.aviasales.ru/psgr) by a travel company not only tells you about possible destinations but provides a ticket.

 ---